thomasgredig/tiffTagReader/README.md

 The included values are *"tag","type","count","value","tagName","typeName","valueStr"*.
 The *valueStr* includes the data in a string format that is comma separated.

+# TIFF image

+The file `tiffImage.R` shows an example of how to create an image from the TIFF file.

 ## Information